 Over half of all U.S. prisoners in 2007 were parents of one or more children under the age of 18.36 According to the Center for Youth Wellness, incarceration is one of the most adverse of childhood experiences and a DCYF Community Needs Assessment found that 17,993 children and youth were estimated to have had a parent who spent time in either county jail or state prison in 2010.37 As this number does not include youth and children who had a parent that was incarcerated at any time during their childhood, and does not include transitional age youth, parental incarceration may affect an even greater number of San Francisco's young people.

-According to the Children, Parents, and Incarceration Executive Summary report, 536 (59%) San Francisco participants reported being a parent or primary caregiver to a total of 1,110 children aged 25 years or younger.
-This report also states "...it can be conservatively estimated that, on any given day, there are more than 3,000 children aged 25 years or younger with parents in Alameda or San Francisco County jails "38 because there were a fair amount of individuals not surveyed due to not being present in the housing units at time of the survey, court appearances, medical appointments, lawyer visits, etc.
+Although there is no city or state department responsible for collecting data on youth and children with incarcerated parents (CIP), a recent survey of people in San Francisco county jails found that 536 (59%) reported being a parent or primary caregiver to a total of 1,110 children aged 25 years or younger.
+This report also states "...it can be conservatively estimated that, on any given day, there are more than 3,000 children aged 25 years or younger with parents in Alameda or San Francisco County jails,"38 because there were a fair number of individuals not surveyed due to not being present in the housing units at time of the survey due to court appearances, medical appointments, and lawyer visits.